What animals do we examine at Veterinary Vision?

 History of Veterinary Vision

-Veterinary Vision was established by Dr. Cynthia Cook in 1991 and was originally located in San Mateo, California.
+Veterinary Vision was established by Dr. Cynthia Cook (now retired) in 1991 and was originally located in San Mateo, California.
 Dr. Albert Mughannam joined the practice in 1997, the same year that a second office was opened in San Francisco.
 Veterinary Vision moved from San Mateo to a new, state of the art facility in San Carlos in 2006.
 A new San Francisco office opened in 2009.
-Dr. Gwen Lynch joined the practice in 2000 and Dr. Katie Freeman in 2018.
-The practice currently has four board certified ophthalmologists and a support staff of more than ten.
+Dr. Gwen Lynch joined the practice in 2000, Dr. Katie Freeman in 2018, and Dr. Louise O’Leary in 2021.
+The practice currently has three board certified ophthalmologists and a support staff of more than ten.
 Our practices see patients from the entire San Francisco Bay Area.

 Purpose Statement — The Ideals that Guide Our Actions and Our Policies